Contents Home back

 Text

-There are 10 lines of text subdivided into two paragraphs, one near the top of the page and the other below the plant.
-Both are avoiding the drawing.
+The text is subdivided into two paragraphs, one near the top of the page and the other in the bottom half.
+The drawing cuts both paragraphs into two parts.

 Currier language: A